cengels/potence/README.md

 function, to make it more failsafe or faster?
 Again, don't hesitate to open an issue or directly create a pull request!

-*Note: potence is dedicated to a small package size, to allow you to embed it in almost any project with minimal overhead.
+*Note: *potence* is dedicated to a small package size, to allow you to embed it in almost any project with minimal overhead.
 To maintain this paradigm, a function proposal must fulfill two
-requirements: the function must be small in size (otherwise a separate package may be more reasonable) and its use case must be common enough to be potentially frequently used by consumers.
+requirements: the function must be small in size (otherwise a separate package may be more reasonable) and it must be generalized enough to be usable by many different kinds of projects.*
-Since the package is modularized, however, feel free to suggest new modules at will!*

 ## Usage

 ### Submodule imports

-The way you import and use potence is up to you.
+The way you import and use *potence* is up to you.
 You can use submodule imports:

 ```js
     import * as Arrays from 'potence/arrays';